CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

 - An operating systgem is designed with specific goals in mind.
 These goals ultimately determine the operating system's policies.
 An operating system implements these policies through specific mechanisms.
 - A monolithic operating system has no structure; all functionality is provided in a single, static binary file that runs in a single address space.
 Although such systems are difficult to modify, their primary benefit is efficiency.
 - A layered operating system is devided into a number of discrete layers, where the bottom layer is the hardware interface and the highest layer is the user interface.
 Although layered software system have had some success, this approach is generally not ideal for designing operating systems due to performance problems.
-- The microkernel approach for designing operating systems uses aa minimal kernel; most services run as user-level applications.
+- The microkernel approach for designing operating systems uses a minimal kernel; most services run as user-level applications.
 Communication takes place via message passing.
-- A modular approach for designing operating systems provides operating system services through modules that can be loaded and removed during run time.
-Many contemporary operating systems are constructed as hybrid systems using a combination of a monolithic kernel and modules.
+- A modular approach for designing operating systems provides operating system services through modules that can be loaded and removed during run time. ***Many contemporary operating systems are constructed as hybrid systems using a combination of a monolithic kernel and modules.***
 - A boot loader loads an operating system into memory, performs initialization and begins system execution.
 - The performance of an operating system can be monitored using either counters or tracing.
 Counters are a collection of system-wide or per-process statistics, while tracing follows the execution of a program through the operating system.